95% of features go unused.

 How You Can Apply It:

-Airbnb’s “Experiences” launch wasn’t merely a stroke of luck.
-It was a masterclass in storytelling and GTM Strategy.
+Airbnb’s “Experiences” launch wasn’t merely a stroke of luck; it was a masterclass in storytelling and GTM Strategy.
 Instead of unveiling a new feature, they championed a lifestyle movement: “Live like a local.”
 This emotional narrative resonated with travelers and hosts alike, crafting an instant connection.

-Their go-to-market strategy orchestrated a symphony of channels, harmonizing influencer partnerships, press coverage, and user-generated content to create a buzz.
+Their go-to-market strategy orchestrated a symphony of channels, harmonizing influencer partnerships, press coverage, and user generated content to create a buzz.
 As a savvy product manager, you too can weave this tapestry by launching with emotion and purpose.

 Start by writing a concise product story that paints a clear picture of outcomes.
 Next, create a launch strategy that uses multiple channels.